-Ransomware attacks - where hackers gain control of IT systems or data and then demand payment to unlock them - doubled in the UK in 2019.
-Now only the US suffers more attacks.
+A ransomware attack occurs when hackers gain control of IT systems or data and then demand payment to unlock them.

 Ransomware rates have doubled in the UK

 - There were 6.4m UK ransomware attacks during the first half of 2019

 - 32% of UK businesses experienced a ransomware attack in 2019.
 The average associated cost in terms of lost data or assets was £4,180.